budarin/babel-plugin-stats-about-using-chain-methods/README.md

 # babel-plugin-stats-about-using-chain-methods

-The plugin collects stats info about using chain methods in the code
+The plugin collects stats info about using chains of methods calls in the code

 ## Install